call518/GPDB-PXF-Docker-Compose/README.md

 #### `GP_PASSWORD`

-This optional environment variable sets the regular user password for Greenplum DB.
-The default password is `postgres` and the user is defined by the `GP_USER` environment variable.
+This optional environment variable sets the regular superuser password for Greenplum DB.
+The default password is `postgres` and the superuser is defined by the `GP_USER` environment variable.

 **Note 1:** The image sets up `trust` authentication locally so you may notice a password is not required when connecting from `localhost` (inside the same container).
 However, a password will be required if connecting from a different host/container.

 #### `GP_USER`

-This optional environment variable is used to set a user.
-This variable will create the specified user and grant access to default database provided by `GP_DB`.
+This optional environment variable is used to set a superuser.
+This variable will create the specified user with `SUPERUSER` priveleges.
 If it is not specified, then the default user of `postgres` will be used.

 #### `GP_DB`